 Research & Innovation as key drivers for developing sustainable business strategies and competitive advantage in the global economy.

 Inclusive corporate strategy development focusing on all aspects of the value chain and on social beneficiation.

 Governance of regional market integration processes, organization of efficacious institutions and highly capable staff.

 Increasing steering capabilities of governments for managing complex policy processes in the global interdependent economy.

-It results from joint thinking with various stakeholders, such as the Commission of the European Union (EU), the Secretariat of the Southern African Development Community (SADC), the Commission of the African Union (AU), and Henley Business School (University of Reading, UK).
+AECIT results from an idea conceived by its current director, further developed with various stakeholders, such as the Commission of the European Union (EU) and the Commission of the African Union (AU).

 It has finally been realized Henley Business School (University of Reading, UK) at its long-established African campus in Johannesburg, where AECIT will be located now.